-- 1) Possess an earned terminal degree in one's teaching field or a related field from a regionally accredited institution as determined by the faculty member's school, reflecting best practices - 2) Complete four years of full-time teaching experience, professional experience, or equivalency at the college level, two of which need to occur after having received the terminal degree - 3) Receive department chair and Dean endorsement, based on the following minimum standards (note: if the faculty member seeking advancement is a department chair, the Dean serves in the role of department chair): - a) Evaluate and record scores for the appropriate number of courses based on contract length [see Section 7.2 1. a.
-1) a)] and earn an average Teaching Effectiveness Score of 52 or higher on the Scoring Summary Report.
-See Section 7.2 for an explanation of the IDEA scoring process. - b) Earn a pattern of Chair's rating of "meets expectations" or higher in the Educator-Mentor role. - c) Demonstrate high quality scholarship which meets or exceeds the expectations for a typical faculty member in the department. - d) Demonstrate achievement of the appropriate career publication/product record: - (1) At least one peer-reviewed publication/product for undergraduate faculty; - (2) At least two peer-reviewed publications/products for graduate level faculty (at least 50% of workload is in master's or doctoral level courses).
+- Possess an earned terminal degree in one's teaching field or a related field from a regionally accredited institution as determined by the faculty member's school, reflecting best practices. - Complete four (4) years of full-time teaching experience, professional experience, or equivalency at the college level, two (2) which need to occur after having received the terminal degree. - 3) Receive department chair and dean endorsement, based on the following standards (note: if the faculty member seeking advancement is a department chair, the dean serves in the role of department chair):

+- a) Earn an average Teaching Effectiveness Score of 52 or higher.
+See Section 7.2 1. a.
+1) c) for an explanation of the TES process. - b) If utilized, provide evidence of teaching effectiveness from two (2) different observers of classroom teaching. - c) Earn a pattern of chair's rating of "meets expectations" or higher in the Educator-Mentor (E-M) role. - d) Demonstrate high quality scholarship which meets or exceeds the expectations for a typical faculty member in the department. - e) Demonstrate achievement of the appropriate career publication/product record: - i.
+At least one (1) peer-reviewed publication/product for undergraduate faculty; - ii.
+At least two (2) peer-reviewed publications/products for graduate level faculty (at least 50 percent of workload is in master's or doctoral level courses).